 by Eugène Delacroix.

-Artists gained more freedom during the various French revolutions.
-They chose their subjects.
+Artists gained more freedom thanks to the French revolutions.
+They could choose their subjects.

 Delacroix's allegorical painting of the 1830 Revolution, is a great example of this.

 “Liberty Leading the People”, represents a woman who carries the French flag above her head.
 She is the Liberty personified.
 Some people call her “Marianne”.
 Dressed as a Greek Goddess, she is leading the people into battle.